lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 678px;" usemap="#hiveMetaindexDropLocationCommandImgMap" alt="syntax diagram for alter table drop location command" src="./diagrams/hiveMetaindexDropLocationCommand-ff5e159f235a538851a231ed5c54221a.svg" />
 </div>

 This command allows you to drop a location for the specified table.
-Use this command if the index is no longer needed.
+Use this command if the index metadata should be fetched from the base location.
-The objects for the index stored in {{site.data.keyword.cos_short}} are not dropped and have to be cleaned up manually.
+The metadata for the index stored in {{site.data.keyword.cos_short}} is not dropped and have to be cleaned up manually.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED